Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix-old.md

 > _Note_: If you get `dnf: command not found`, use `yum` instead.

+> _Tip_: You need to run `autogen.sh` if you're not building from a release tarball from clamav.net.
+If so, visit the [developer section](../Development/development-builds.md#redhat--centos--fedora) to find out what packages are required to run `autogen.sh`

 ### Ubuntu / Debian

 As root or with `sudo`, run: